d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperband-intro.md

 ## Summary

-This section introduced the concept of multi-fidelity hyperparameter optimization, where we assume to have access to cheap-to-evaluate approximations of the objective function.
-Here, we consider the performance after each epoch as an approximation of the performance after training for the full amount of epochs.
+In this section, we introduced the concept of multi-fidelity hyperparameter optimization, where we assume to have access to cheap-to-evaluate approximations of the objective function, such as validation error after a certain number of epochs of training as proxy to validation error after the full number of epochs.
 Multi-fidelity hyperparameter optimization allows to reduce the overall computation of the HPO instead of just reducing the wall-clock time.